mathias-brandewinder/mathias-brandewinder.github.io/_posts/2017-12-23-baby-steps-with-cntk-and-fsharp.md

 Let's start creating the script we will be working with now, by adding an F# script file `CNTK.fsx` to our folder.
 Unfortunately, CNTK depends on a few native libraries to run properly.
 As a result, the setup is a bit more involved than the usual `#r "path/to/library.dll`.
 We'll follow [@cdrnet](https://twitter.com/cdrnet) [approach to load native libraries described here][7], and add to the `PATH` every folder that contains the dlls we need, so `Cntk.Core.Managed-2.3.1.dll` can find them:

+> Note: I put the [full code used in the post on a gist here](https://gist.github.com/mathias-brandewinder/d48abe4a571c53a4a70c709c3121a566)

 ``` fsharp
 open System
 open System.IO